sw180283/comp110-worksheets/README.md

 ##Week x4

 My audio project is starting to produce some effects which could be used in my game theme tune.
 I'm confused on how to implement the parsing of notes however with further investigation I should be able to include this in my source code.

+I'll attempt to reference to the relevant reading material provide and create a pull request for my lecture to give guidance on how to tackle my difficulties.

 ##Week 11